rthapa84/sleepfm-codebase/README.md

   - Finally, this script trains a logistic regression model and calculates performance metrics such as AUROC and AUPRC.

+## Model Checkpoint

+We provide one of our model checkpoints inside the sleepfm/checkpoint folder.
+You can load the model as shown in the sleepfm/3_generate_embed_pretraining.py script.
+Follow all the other steps, but skip the sleepfm/2_pretrain.py step if you use this checkpoint.
+Ensure that you set the paths correctly in the sleepfm/config.py file.

+**Note that this is a really small model.
+We are currently working on a larger version with some architectural improvements and trained on more data.
+We will be releasing the codebase and model for that soon as well.
+Stay tuned!👀**

 ## BibTeX

 ```bibtex